The Vermont Statutes Online

 (e) In making a determination of whether the person is a sexually violent predator, the court shall examine the following:

 (2) any testimony presented at trial, including expert testimony as to the person's mental state;

 (3) the person's history of treatment for a personality disorder or mental abnormality connected with his or her criminal sexual behavior;

-(4) any mitigating evidence, including treatment history, evidence of modified behavior, or expert testimony, which the convicted sex offender wishes to provide to the court prior to the determination; and
+(4) any mitigating evidence, including treatment history, evidence of modified behavior, or expert testimony, that the convicted sex offender wishes to provide to the court prior to the determination; and

 (5) any other relevant evidence.